-The world’s most famous and most gigantic allegorical floats are about to parade for six times from 1 to 25 February on the seafront esplanade for the Carnival of Viareggio, seaside resort on Tuscany’s northern coast, as they’ve been doing every year for over 140 years.
+Updated: December 15, 2020.
+The world’s most famous and most gigantic allegorical floats paraded for six times from 1 to 25 February on the seafront esplanade for the Carnival of Viareggio, seaside resort on Tuscany’s northern coast, in Italy, as they’ve been doing every year for over 140 years.

 An allegory is a symbolic representation, a metaphor that is used as an image for something else, a concrete and simple figure that delivers a message about something abstract and complex.
 In literature, a classic example of allegory is George Orwell’s Animal Farm representing the Russian Revolution and communism.

 In that great masterpiece which is Dante’s Divine Comedy, three wild animals are used to represent vices that disturb the soul of man: pride (lion), greed (she-wolf), covetousness (lynx).